5 Key Investment Strategies Every Young Learner Should Know

 1. Start With a Goal

 Before you start investing, knowing what you’re trying to achieve is essential.
-Do you want to save money for something fun, like a new bike, or something big in the future, like college or even a house?
-A clear goal helps you decide how much money to invest and how long you’ll invest it.
+Do you want to save money for something fun, like a new bike, or for something big in the future, such as college or a house?
+A clear goal helps you determine how much money to invest and for how long.
 Your financial goals will also help you choose the best Investment Strategies.

 Think About This:

-- What are your financial goals?
-Are you saving for something short-term, like a new toy, or something long-term, like a dream vacation or even retirement?
+• What are your financial goals?
+Are you saving for something short-term, such as a new toy, or something long-term, like a dream vacation or retirement?

 Ask Yourself: